 If you are worried about something that is happening to you or someone you know, you don’t have to deal with it on your own – visit the Childline

-Speak to a teacher or another adult you trust and they will help you to get the help you need – who to call for help
+Speak to a teacher or another adult you trust and they will help you to get the help you need or take a look at our concerned page for who to call for help

 I am missing from home or care or thinking of running away